-If you were awake at all on March 13, you’re aware that Facebook and it’s conglomerate of companies – Messenger, Instagram and WhatsApp – were offline globally for a total of 24 hours.
+If you remember last year, Facebook and it’s conglomerate of companies – Messenger, Instagram and WhatsApp – were offline globally for a total of 24 hours.

 Not everyone experienced outage, at least not all at the same time.
 But during that day, posting and commenting on your personal timeline, on someone else’s post, in groups, on pages, and using Messenger was, at most times, impossible.